-Culberson, a Democrat, was the representative for Texas's 4th congressional district from 1895 to 1897.
+Culberson was the representative for Texas’s 4th congressional district and was a Democrat.
+He served from 1895 to 1897.

 From Dec 1875 to Mar 1897, Culberson missed 968 of 3,879 roll call votes, which is 25.0%.
 This is better than the median of 36.8% among the lifetime records of representatives serving in Mar 1897.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses, major life events, and running for higher office.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|